annotation/text-fabric/docs/Model/Apps.md

     and
     [api]({{tfghb}}/{{c_appapi}})
     modules of TF.

-??? abstract "Generic/specific"
-    Sometimes there is an intricate mix of functionality that is shared by all apps and that is specific to some app.
-    Here is our logistics of functionality.

-    There are a number of methods that are offered as a generic function and just added as a method to the *app*, e.g. `pretty()`:

-    ```python
-    app.pretty = types.MethodType(pretty, app)
-    ```

-    which adds the function `pretty` as an instance method to the app.

-    So although we define `pretty(app, ...)` as a generic function, through its argument `app` we can call app specific functionality.

-    We follow this pattern for quite a bit of functions.
-    They all have `app` as first argument.

 ??? abstract "Two contexts"
     Most functions with the `app` argument are meant to perform their duty